Zoltán Szabó (botanist)

 Zoltán Szabó (1882 -1944) was a Hungarian botanist, geneticist, and professor.
 He was a full member of the Hungarian Academy of Sciences.
 His work covered many areas of botany, including plant taxonomy, plant morphology and anatomy, plant geography and floristics, agrobotany and mycology, but he achieved his most significant results in genetic research.
+Szabó edited the exsiccata Plantae imperii Hungarici.
 In the taxonomic literature his name abbreviation is "Szabó".

 Career

-Szabó entered the Eötvös Loránd University in 1900, and obtained his doctorate at the University of Breslau in 1905, where he was assistant professor in the Department of Botany from 1905 to 1905..
+Szabó entered the Eötvös Loránd University in 1900, and obtained his doctorate at the University of Breslau in 1905, where he was assistant professor in the Department of Botany from 1905 to 1905.
 From 1905 to 1941 he held posts at Eötvös Loránd University, Budapest University of Technology and Economics, the Royal Hungarian Veterinary College, and Pázmány Péter Catholic University..